swarupmohalik/FFN/README.md

-FNN : Fast Falsification of Neural Networks using Property Directed Testing
+FFN : Fast Falsification of Neural Networks using Property Directed Testing
 ----------------------------------------------------------------------------

 A. Folder structure